BraulioVM/blog/posts/2017-08-10-enforce-monotonic.markdown

 ---
 title: Enforce lists to be monotonic at compile time
 ---
+I've been learning lately about type-level programming in haskell and now that I feel that some ideas have *clicked* it's time to write down some potential applications.
+You're probably not going to need this in particular, but I wanted to show up to what extent the type-system can enforce properties of your program that you wouldn't even dream of in other languages.

 In this post I'll show you briefly how we can enforce monotonic behaviour in fixed constant lists defined at compile time.
-I'll use 5 common type-level programming tricks for achieving this goal.
+As I said, I'll use some common type-level programming tricks for achieving this goal.

 ## Type-level nats